psychemedia/storytelling-notes/time.md

 The Railway Journey - Trains and Travel in the 19th Century http://cast.b-ap.net/arc590s14/wp-content/uploads/sites/29/2014/09/Schivelbusch.pdf

-Kairos and Mistiming: Clocks, Watches in Thomas Hardy’s Far from the Madding Crowd and Joseph Conrad’s Lord Jim https://journals.openedition.org/fathom/1356
+Kairos and Mistiming: Clocks, Watches in Thomas Hardy's Far from the Madding Crowd and Joseph Conrad's Lord Jim https://journals.openedition.org/fathom/1356

 Once upon a time, there wasn't any one time.
 Or rather, there was too much time, because everywhere had its own time.